skoopsy/skoopsy.github.io/_posts/2025-06-29-STM32-4-bluepill-delay.markdown

 The [libopencm3 docs for systick](https://libopencm3.org/docs/latest/stm32f1/html/group__CM3__systick__file.html#ga2604630453d0b6b35601375d0ee7e4a0)

-So lets make a slighly more professional version of our blinky which uses a timer rather than raw clock cycles.
+Lets make a slightly more useful version of our blinky which uses a timer rather than raw clock cycles.

 Import the systick module: